Gilbert Tang M.D.

 Dr. Tang also underwent special training in TAVR at the Leipzig Heart Center in Germany and the University of Pennsylvania.
 His clinical interests include surgical and catheter management of aortic and valvular heart disease.
 Dr. Tang is a Diplomat and Fellow of the Royal College of Physicians and Surgeons of Canada.

 Since joining Westchester, Dr. Tang, through the support of the hospital and the Heart and Vascular program physicians and staff, has played a pivotal role in launching the Transcatheter Heart Program.
-The first TAVR procedure was performed here on February 7, 2013, and thus far the program has excellent outcomes, marking one of the most successful TAVR program launches in the New York City and Hudson Valley region and the country.
+The first TAVR procedure was performed on February 7, 2013, and the program has already had over 100 cases performed with excellent outcomes, marking one of the most successful program launches in New York City, Hudson Valley region and the country.
+Now, TAVR can be done routinely at Westchester with only local anesthesia and IV sedation, further improving patient outcomes and recovery.

 - Tang G, Shah A, Cohen M, et al. “Preoperative identification of aortic root calcium landmark on 3D CT image on M2S imaging software optimizes valve deployment in TAVI”, PCR London Valves Annual Meeting, 2013.